jconorgrogan/Informational-Constructivism/README.md

 # Informational Constructivism

 4/28/23: I've been thinking about the problem with pure mathematics (as distinct from applied mathematics) for a while now.
-I'm not alone here (For instance: see N J Wildberger's recent comments https://www.youtube.com/watch?v=YhN4X56E7iM ) The following are speculative musings on information as the root of mathematics and our observable universe that I think might address some of the root causes and suggest a new approach; I hope to build out this theory over time.
-Below is a rough draft outline.
+I'm not alone here (For instance: see N J Wildberger's recent comments https://www.youtube.com/watch?v=YhN4X56E7iM ) The following are speculative musings on information as the root of mathematics and our observable universe that I think might address some of the root causes.
+I hope to gradually build out this theory over time.
+Below is a rough draft outline of what I hope to accomplish:

 ### Introduction